 The science curriculum is monitored by the science coordinator through staff meetings, observation of teaching, monitoring of planning and children's work, pupil voice and analysis of data.
+Science Lead with also closely monitor and track 2 selected pupils from each year group in accordance with Sc1 to ensure continuity and progression.
 Science is also discussed and monitored during pupil progress meetings by the assessment coordinator.
 Feedback is given to staff and support given where necessary.